Can you remember when and why you joined Facebook?

 The initial feuds between Zuck and the Winklevoss brothers, as well as his later incident with diluting and shunting Severin, would later inspire the 2010 film The Social Network.

-Facebook was initially inteneded as a website for students, and even its original founders did not anticipate its global potential and the mark (pun unintended!) it would leave on the world: “Everything on offer was centred on the lives of students: first at Harvard, then at Columbia, Stanford and Yale.
+Facebook was initially inteneded as a website for students.
+Even its original founders did not anticipate its global potential and the mark (pun unintended!) it would leave on the world: “Everything on offer was centred on the lives of students: first at Harvard, then at Columbia, Stanford and Yale.
 On the face of it, the focus was campus dating and a feature whereby users could send each other “pokes”, whose meaning was open to interpretation, thus increasing the fun.”

 2005 – Multinational start, minimalistic profile

 In 2005, Facebook dropped the ‘The’ from its name, and by the end of the year had 6 million active users.

 It also raises a series A funding from Accel Partners in April.
 Accel made a $12.7 million investment.This gave Facebook a $98 million valuation.

 In fall, Facebook opened its doors to 21 UK universities and worldwide.
 It also launched its high school version in September.

 The breakthrough ‘killer feature’ appeared in October though:

 “ In October 2005, Facebook introduced its iconic and popular photo sharing system.
 This enabled users to upload profile photos and other photos without space limits.
 By December, people were able to tag friends and family.
 A feature that would be loved for over a decade.”

 “By the autumn of 2005, 85% of US college students were using the site with 60% of students visiting it daily.”